-The Superintendent shall appoint, from existing school district staff, a District Safe School Climate Coordinator ("Coordinator").
+The Superintendent shall appoint, from existing District staff, a District Safe School Climate Coordinator ("Coordinator").
 The Coordinator shall:

-- (1) be responsible for implementing the district's Safe School Climate Plan ("Plan"); - (2) collaborate with Safe School Climate Specialists, the Board, and the Superintendent to prevent, identify and respond to bullying in district schools; - (3) provide data and information, in collaboration with the Superintendent, to the Department of Education regarding bullying; and - (4) meet with Safe School Climate Specialists at least twice during the school year to discuss issues relating to bullying in the school district and to make recommendations concerning amendments to the district's Plan.
+- (1) be responsible for implementing the District's Safe School Climate Plan ("Plan"); - (2) collaborate with Safe School Climate Specialists, the Board, and the Superintendent to prevent, identify and respond to bullying in District schools and programs; - (3) provide data and information, in collaboration with the Superintendent, to the Department regarding bullying; and - (4) meet with Safe School Climate Specialists at least twice during the school year to discuss issues relating to bullying in the District and to make recommendations concerning amendments to the Plan.